 3. Be sure to set body boundaries

 It’s so very important to discuss body boundaries with your child.
-These boundaries can be broached – and encouraged – as early as 2 to 3 years old.
-That conversation continues far into adolescence, says Kelly Soley, another therapist at Shorepointe Counseling.
+These boundaries can be broached — and encouraged — as early as 2 to 3 years old.
+That conversation continues far into adolescence, says Kelly Soley, another therapist formerly with Shorepointe Counseling.

 “When your young child does not want to hug a family member,” for example, she says, “it’s important to remember that it is their body and their choice.”